sglanger/pg_hl7/README.md

 	sudo docker-compose up
 ---

-### Wait for the services to start

- You shuld be able to point your browser at the normal Mirth control URL
+Wait for the services to start, and then you should be able to point your browser at the normal Mirth control URL
 ---
 	http://yourhost:8080
 ---